 - Formation of charitable organizations and foundations, application for exempt status, tax compliance and ongoing administration

-Allan earned a J.D. with honors from the University of Maryland School of Law and completed his undergraduate studies at Johns Hopkins University, earning a B.S. degree with honors.
+Allan earned a J.D. with honors from the University of Maryland School of Law and completed his undergraduate studies at Johns Hopkins University, earning a B.S. degree.
 He also holds a Bachelor of Talmudic Law degree from Ner Israel Rabbinical College where he was ordained.
-An acknowledged leader in the Orthodox Jewish community, Allan is the former chairman of the board of the Talmudical Academy of Baltimore, is a current board member of Shemesh, and sits on the Jewish Hospice Advisory Committee at Gilchrist.
-Allan is active in local and Maryland state bar associations and serves as a consultant and active draftsmen for the Probate and Fiduciary Rules Subcommittee of the Maryland State Bar.
+An acknowledged leader in the Orthodox Jewish community, Allan is the former chairman of the board of the Talmudical Academy of Baltimore, a former board member of Shemesh, and sits on the Jewish Hospice Advisory Committee at Gilchrist.
+Allan is active in local and Maryland state bar associations and serves as a consultant for the Probate and Fiduciary Rules Subcommittee of the Maryland State Bar.

 - University of Maryland School of Law (J.D., with Honors)